shy2net/nodejs-angular-starter/README.md

 ## NodeJS

 Comes with built in typescript support and compilation.
-It comes with the support of running NodeJS and compiled and production ready Angular 6.

 It comes with the following features:

 - Authentication (including middlewares and token generation)
-- Angular 6 routes support (redirect to index.html of compiled Angular code)
+- Angular 6 routes support (redirect to index.html of compiled Angular code), this means you can run you Angular app and API on the same container!
 - Configuration according to environment (using config npm package).

 The code of NodeJS is stored under the `src` directory.